Early iPhone systems-on-chip: S5L8900

 The Samsung S5L8900 is a 32-bit system on a chip (SoC) manufactured by Samsung for Apple.
 It combines an ARM CPU with a PowerVR graphics processor.
-The first product to feature the chip was the iPhone, followed by the iPod Touch, and iPhone 3G.
+The first product to feature the chip was the original iPhone, followed by the iPod Touch, and iPhone 3G.

 Other names for the S5L8900 are ARM 8900B and APL0098.
 It belongs to Samsung's S5L family of SoCs.

 The S5L8900 contains a 32-bit ARMv6 compatible ARM 1176JZF-S CPU core and is manufactured in the 90 nm CMOS process.
 The default clock rate of the CPU core is normally 666.6 MHz, but has been lowered by Apple to about 412 MHz, and the bus frequency is about 103 MHz.
-The size of the level 1 cache is 16384 bytes each for data and instruction cache.
-The memory has a size of 116 MB.
+The size of the level 1 cache is 16 KiB each for data and instruction cache.
+It makes use of 128 MiB eDRAM.
 As SoC, S5L8900 also has an integrated GPU, a PowerVR MBX LITE clocked at 60 MHz.
 The S5L8900 thus supports OpenGL 1.1.
 NOR flash is used to initiate the processor start.

 Competing architectures of similar products are Qualcomm's Snapdragon, Texas Instruments' OMAP 4, Nvidia's Tegra 2 and Samsung's Exynos.

-Other names for the S5L8900 are ARM 8900B and APL0098.
 The last operating system update Apple provided for a mobile device containing an S5L8900 (iPhone 3G) was iOS 4.2.1, which was released on November 22, 2010.

+S5L8720

+The Samsung S5L8720 is a 32-bit system on a chip (SoC) manufactured by Samsung for Apple.
+It is used in the iPod touch (2nd generation).
+It is similar to the S5L8900.

 S5L8920

 The Samsung S5L8920 is a 32-bit system on a chip (SoC) manufactured by Samsung for Apple.
 The only iPhone to use it was the iPhone 3GS, before being replaced with the Apple A4 with the release of the iPhone 4.
+It introduced major graphical and CPU performance improvements, allowing smoother interface animation and faster app loading times.
 The chip is an updated version of the S5L8900 with more processing power.
 As a result, the iPhone 3GS was widely praised for its increased CPU and GPU performance.

 The S5L8920 contains an ARM Cortex-A8 main processor that is compatible with 32-bit Armv7, and backward compatible with ARMv6.
 It is manufactured in the 65nm CMOS process.
 The standard Cortex-A8 clock rate is normally 833 MHz, but has been lowered by Apple to around 600 MHz.
-The memory size is 254 MB.
+It doubles memory size to 256 MiB.
 Like its predecessor SoCs, the S5L8920 also has an integrated GPU, a PowerVR SGX535.
 The S5L8920 thus supports OpenGL 2.0, OpenGL ES 2.0, OpenGL ES 1.1 with the Extension Pack and OpenVG 1.0.1 & 1.1.
 A NOR flash is used to boot the processor.

 Similar competing architectures include Qualcomm's Snapdragon, Texas Instruments' OMAP 4, Nvidia's Tegra 2 and Samsung's Exynos.

 The last operating system that supported the S5L8920 chip was iOS 6.1.6, which was released on February 21, 2014.